Warloxk/drakoon-php/README.md

 This is still in beta and of course ABSOLUTELY NO WARRANTY, and not have any documentation yet.

-Included some modules, but skipped what is need some more work.
+Included some extensions, but skipped what is need some more work.

 The base framework is tested and currently in use on several sites, so it is working just fine.